Street Skating Lessons in London

 The adventure, exhilaration and fitness to be gained from joining one of London’s mass street skates or using skating for your transportation is unbeatable.
-Skatefresh has specialised in training and preparing skaters for the very real challenges awaiting you on London’s streets and pavements.
-The street skating lessons take you through all the necessary skills which safe and responsible street skating should include.
+Skatefresh has specialised in training and preparing skaters for the very real challenges awaiting them on London’s streets and pavements.
+This Intro to street skating lesson takes you through all the necessary skills which safe and responsible street skating should include.

 What You Will Learn

-If you are on quads skates and want to do this course it is essential that you have first done our Improver coarse or that you have had a private lesson and your ability checked.
-Skating on streets and pavements on quads skates is much more technically challenging than for inline skaters.
-A quads skater’s ability would need to be better than an inline skater’s, especially in the area of speed generation and fitness as quads are much slower than inlines and speed is what leads to a smooth journey.
+If you are on quad skates and want to do this course it is essential that you have first done our Improver course or that you have had a private lesson and your ability checked.
+Skating on streets and pavements on quads is much more technically challenging than for inline skaters.
+A quad skater’s ability would need to be better than an inline skater’s, especially in the area of speed generation and fitness as quads are much slower than inlines and speed is what leads to a smooth journey.

 Please Note: Knee, wrist guards and helmets compulsory for all street skating lessons.

 Check out this video taken on the Wednesday night skate (14th April 2010) by Min Zaw, one of Skatefresh’s clients.
 Min Zaw started skating in June 2009 and has progressed to being the skater dressed in black going backwards on the street skate.
 Asha from Skatefresh is the lady in pink, enjoying an evening off, doing what she loves best.